yashrajmishra/JU-eezy-Blog/README.md

 ## How to use it

 - Clone this repo `git clone https://github.com/yashrajmishra/JU-eezy-Blog.git`
-- `npm install` - install modules
+- `yarn` - install modules
-- `npm run dev` - start for development
+- `yarn dev` - start for development
-- `npm build` - build for production
+- `yarn build` - build for production

 ## Add your Blog

 - put your markdown file in a folder named `dd-mm-yy-blog-title`
 - link all the image with `./` in the markdown
 - location of the folder should be `/src/posts/`
 - JUST send a Pull request to this Repository

 ## Features